google/lkml-gerrit-bridge/README.md

 NOTE: YOU MUST ADD A COMMENT TO THE TOP OF THE COOKIE FILE: `# HTTP Cookie File`

+### Setting up Google Cloud credentials

+First you need to generate the gcloud credentials file.
+In order to do that, you have to:

+- Download gcloud CLI (follow instructions on https://cloud.google.com/sdk/docs/install)
+- Run `gcloud auth appplication-default login` in the terminal

+Then you need to copy the credentials file that was added to a file called `credentials.json` in this directory.

 ### Building a docker image

 First, make sure that you have Docker installed on the device which is building